 Shenandoah provides the opportunity for diligent students with good grades to earn college credits while attending Shenandoah.
 The dual credit courses offered are General Education courses required by most colleges and universities.
 The college credits are granted by Washington Adventist University (WAU) and Southern Adventist University (SAU).
 Most colleges and universities will accept these transfer credits but students are advised to seek prior verification.
-Students pay a discounted tuition rate 10% of WAU's regular tuition charges and full-price for all textbooks.
-Full payment is due to Shenandoah on or before registration day prior to the beginning of class.
+Students pay a discounted tuition rate and full-price for all textbooks.
+Full payment is due to Shenandoah on or before registration day.
 Payment may not be charged to the student's account.
 Students must have a minimum 3.25 cumulative GPA with a 3.5 GPA in the subject area.